-The hire includes bedding, outside table and chairs, Gazebo, outside gas cooker, kitchen utensils, towels, sun loungers for 2 adults, camping chairs, gas, bunting, fairy lights and pitch fee for the campsite.
-We also hire out a table top freezer for an additional charge.
+The hire includes outside table and chairs, gazebo, outside gas cooker, kitchen utensils, sun loungers for 2 adults, camping chairs, gas, bunting, BBQ, solar lights and pitch fee for the campsite.

-We occasionally can accommodate 2 nights only if we have gaps in the booking calendar @ £239 for a weekend or £199 midweek.
+We occasionally can accommodate 2 nights only if we have gaps in the booking calendar @ £299!

 Please also look out for SPECIAL OFFERS on our Facebook page!

 Cancellation Policy COVID-19